The Invention of Lying: Plot

 Mark then gets a call that his mother, Martha, has had a heart attack and rushes to the hospital.
 There, the doctor tells him that Martha is going to die.
 She is scared of death, believing that it will bring an eternity of nothingness.
 Mark, through tears, tells her that death instead brings a joyful afterlife and she dies happy.
 Mark soon receives worldwide attention as the news of his supposed information about death spreads.
 After encouragement from Anna, he tells the world, through ten main points, that he talks to a "Man In The Sky" who controls everything and promises great rewards in the good place after death, as long as you do no more than three "bad things".

 Some time later, Anna and Mark are together in a park and Anna asks him, if they marry, if his now being rich and famous would make their children more physically attractive.
 Mark wants to lie, but does not because of his love for Anna, and says "No".
 Meanwhile, Mark's rival, Brad Kessler, pursues Anna romantically, motivated by his jealousy at Mark's success.
 Though Brad's selfish and cruel manner makes Anna uncomfortable, she continues dating him and they become engaged.
 Before the wedding, Greg appears and convinces Mark that he has not missed his chance with Anna.
 Mark reluctantly attends Anna and Brad's wedding, where he objects to the marriage.
 The officiant, however, informs him that only the Man in the Sky can stop the wedding.
 Brad and Anna both ask Mark to ask the Man in the Sky what Anna should do, but Mark refuses to say anything and leaves, wanting Anna to choose for herself.
 Anna walks out and Mark confesses his ability to lie.
-Anna struggles to understand the concept and asks why he did not lie to convince her to marry him; Mark states that it "wouldn't count".
+Anna asks why he did not lie to convince her to marry him; Mark states that it "wouldn't count".
 Anna confesses that she loves him.

 Some time later, Anna and Mark are shown happily married with a son (and another child on the way), who appears by his actions to have inherited his father's ability to lie.